 Drew Appelbaum: Now, let’s kick this off.
 Can you give us a rundown of, maybe, your professional backgrounds, or what you two are doing today?

-Ted Kaufman: Bruce and I started out on a similar road, and that was, we both went to get a master’s business administration at the Warden School a long time ago.
+Ted Kaufman: Bruce and I started out on a similar road, and that was, we both went to get a master’s business administration at the Wharton School a long time ago.
 Then after that, I went on to go to work for the DuPont Company in Wilmington Delaware.
 I worked there for a number of years.
 Then in 1972, I was working for the development department, but I had some spare time, so I started working around the Democratic party.
 In the process of doing that, I met a 29-year-old New Castle County councilman named Joe Biden who was thinking about running for Senate that year.
 I had also met his sister who ran his campaign, Valerie Biden-Owens.

 Valerie called me one day and said, “Would you come down and talk to my brother about helping his campaign?”
 I went down and visited with him and he said, “What do you think?”